A digital literacy education tool โ built by Xaden for your community.

 It's hard to remember many different passwords.
 Here are your options:

 Option 1 โ Write them down (safely): Keep a small notebook with your passwords.
-Store it in a secure, private place โ not on your desk or near your computer.
+Store it in a secure, private place.
 Label it something ordinary.

 Option 2 โ Use a Password Manager: These are apps (like LastPass or the one built into your phone) that store all your passwords securely.
 You only need to remember one master password.